-Here in France, they have shown footage of the killers admitting they were funded by Al-Quaida branch in Yemen and that the attack was carried out in order to avenge the honour of the Prophet Muhammad.
+Here in France, they have shown footage of the killers admitting the Al-Qaeda branch in Yemen funded them and that the attack was carried out to avenge the honour of the Prophet Muhammad.

-French born brothers carried out the attack on the Satire magazine Charlie hebdo but were of Algerian descent.
+French-born brothers attacked the Satire magazine Charlie Hebdo but were of Algerian descent.
 Both the brothers were well-known to French police, and their names were on the U.S. ”no-fly” terror lists for years.

 The supermarket attack was carried out by one man who was French while his wife is said to have fled the country and was last seen near the Turkish-Syrian border.